 Financial assistance, from $100 to $500, is offered to offset lost art-related income.
 This aid can be used at the applicant’s discretion to best serve their needs.
 There is a maximum of $500 in aid per applicant during 2021.

 How to Apply

 Complete and submit the form at the bottom of this page.
-Applications may be submitted at any time and will be reviewed monthly beginning the first week in July.
+Applications may be submitted at any time and will be reviewed monthly beginning the last week in February.
 Awards will be made on a rolling basis.

 If you have questions before submitting an application, please contact firstname.lastname@example.org.